Last of Navajo 'code talkers' dies in New Mexico

 ALBUQUERQUE N.M.
-(Reuters) - The last of 29 Navajo Americans who developed an unbreakable code that helped Allied forces win the second World War died in New Mexico on Wednesday of kidney failure at the age of 93.
+(Reuters) - The last of 29 Navajo Americans who developed an unbreakable code that helped Allied forces win World War Two died in New Mexico on Wednesday of kidney failure at the age of 93.

 His son, Michael Nez, said his father died peacefully in his sleep at their home in Albuquerque.